carsonmdd/carsonmdd/README.md

 -->
 🏫 Currently studying Software Engineering at UC Irvine

-🧰 Known programming languages: Python, JavaScript, Java, C++
+🧰 Known programming languages: Python, JavaScript, Java

 🔭 Currently working on personal projects relating to web development

-👥 I’m looking to collaborate on projects through internships
+👥 I’m looking to collaborate on projects through internships or other job opportunities!

 📫 How to reach me: <a href=”mailto:cmd52465@gmail.com”>cmd52465@gmail.com</a>